timusg/cookbook-pipeline/README.md

 # cookbook-pipline cookbook

-Install docker, jenkins, test kitchen and setup up testing pipelines for cookbook or any other projects.
+Install docker, jenkins and optionally test kitchen , berkshelf , foodcritic etc.. and setup up build/test pipelines for cookbook or any application.

+# Requirements

+  Change .kitchen.yml file of your cookbook to use kitchen-docker plugin, more information is available in the [here](http://www.timusg.com/blog/2013/10/15/testing-cookbook-with-docker-and-test-kitchen/) and [here](http://github.com/timusg/s3cmd/blob/master/.kitchen.yml)

+# Usage

+Use default recipe to set up docker, jenkins and create jobs baced on attributes.

+## quick test

+use vagrant to test locally

-For local testing issue
+issue command:

 ``` sh
 vagrant up
 ```
 and browse to http://127.0.0.1:8080/ for access jenkins ui

-# Requirements

-  Change .kitchen.yml file of your cookbook to use kitchen-docker plugin, more information is available in the (blog)[http://www.timusg.com/blog/2013/10/15/testing-cookbook-with-docker-and-test-kitchen/] and (sample file)[http://github.com/timusg/s3cmd/blob/master/.kitchen.yml]

-# Usage

 # Attributes